SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 # Search options

 Searching for information in your CRM database is something you do every day.
-Whether you’re looking for a phone number or a list of all of your open sales, the Find feature will help you locate the information faster.
+Whether you're looking for a phone number or a list of all of your open sales, the Find feature will help you locate the information faster.

 The following how-to guides will: